HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 Are folding knives good for camping?

 Folding knives are good for camping because they can be versatile and take up less space with the added feature of not having an exposed blade when stowed properly.
 Folding knives come in different sizes for various uses like a 2.7 inch blade on the Opinel No6 or a 5.5 inch blade on the folding Japanese style camp kitchen knife by MIKI Sharp.
 Like any camping knife make sure you are getting the right one for what you will be using it for whether that is food prep or just cutting some paracord.

 As I said at the beginning, choosing a camping knife is a very personal choice, especially if you’re looking to invest in a knife that will last you for years.

 You can research what knives are best suited for different purposes, but no article can explain how a particular knife feels in your hand.

 Is that helpful?
 Possibly not, but at least it’s honest.

 To find the best camping knife for you, it’s worth feeling some out – literally.

-Whether that’s visiting your local store, borrowing your mate’s knife or ordering online with a close eye on the returns policy, find the knife that you think you want, then try it out to make sure it’s the knife you really want.
+Whether that’s visiting your local store, borrowing your friend’s knife, or ordering online with a close eye on the returns policy.
+Find the knife that you think you want, then try it out to make sure it’s the knife you really want.